mojh7/rogue-company/Assets/Common/Fonts/README.txt

-Pixel Miners font — Created in 2017 by heaven castro
+Pixel Miners font ?Created in 2017 by heaven castro

 Licensed as: Public Domain
 Personal Use and Commercial Use